Last Updated on April 25, 2023 by Lori Walker

 Yes, you can.
 It contains lactic acid necessary for it to rise and acetic acid that makes it sour, which is high in sourdough bread that is rich in nutrients .

-However, if that taste is too sour for you, you can use sugar, butter, salt, or honey to reduce its sourness.
+However, if that taste is too sour, you can use sugar, butter, salt, or honey to reduce its sourness.
+Find out the possible reason why your bread smells like alcohol here.

 How do you get the sour taste out of bread?